mapooon/SelfBlendedImages/README.md

 src/configs/sbi/base.json \
 -n sbi
 ```
 Top five checkpoints will be saved in `./output/` folder.
-As descrived in our paper, we use the latest one for evaluations.
+As described in our paper, we use the latest one for evaluations.

 # Citation
 If you find our work useful for your research, please consider citing our paper: